bakarbarakkabarakbar/back-end-server-dev/README.md

 ### Further Behavior ###
-1. Every time the admin gets a list of customers, service gets data from [link](https://reqres.in/api/users?page=2) and saves into
-2. the db if data does not exist.
+1. Every time the admin gets a list of customers, service gets data from [link](https://reqres.in/api/users?page=2) and saves into the db if data does not exist.
 2. Slow query is expected due to point no 1
 3. For recreational purposes, this design implement EC2 AWS Instances, please aware that this server is not performance oriented
 4. Due to EC2 Geographical Location, some of the internet provider is blocking connection/port to the EC2 AWS Instances, please aware that your internet is capable connecting to the instances.
-5. BRIvolution Wi-Fi Connection is not able to reach EC2 AWS Instances, consider looking for other internet provider
+5. Some of public Wi-Fi Connection is not able to reach EC2 AWS Instances, consider looking for other internet provider

 ### Architecture and Design ###